Schools reckon with social stress: ‘I’m on my phone so much’ | Federal News Network

 “I definitely feel stress with online profiles, social media, to keep up, maintain my profiles and stuff,” said Emily Mogavero, a 17-year-old student in Buffalo, New York.
 “It kind of worries me that I’m on my phone so much.”
 Mogavero said she sometimes puts her phone out of reach or powers it down so she doesn’t hear notifications.

+Fayette County schools in Kentucky say in the first three months of monitoring this year, it helped prevent a suicide and led to help for a second troubled young person who had posted references to past school shootings and bullying.

+Western New York yoga instructor Erin Schifferli says the demand is high for her “Teen Yoga for Stress Relief” sessions.
+Her 12-year-old daughter, Aeva, won’t get a phone until she’s 16, she said.

-Teaching limits at an earlier age might help.
-Deirdre Birmingham of Montclair, New Jersey, signed onto a campaign called “Wait Until Eighth ” because she didn’t think her video game-loving 10-year-old son was ready to manage a smartphone’s pull.
+Setting such limits at earlier ages might help.
+Deirdre Birmingham of Montclair, New Jersey, signed onto a campaign called “Wait Until Eighth” because she didn’t think her video game-loving 10-year-old son was ready to manage a smartphone’s pull.

 The idea, which got its start in Texas two years ago, is to lessen the peer pressure of being the only kid without a phone by enlisting parents of classmates to agree to hold off until at least eighth grade.
 So far, almost 20,000 people have signed on, founder Brooke Shannon said.